Carlos-RomeroRo/prog-web-p1-back/README.md

    ```

 3. Create environment file:
-   - Look for `application.properties.template` in the resources directory and copy it to the new file
+   - Look for `application.properties.template` in the resources directory and copy it to the `application.properties` file
    - Edit the `application.properties` file to match your environment values

 4. Ignore the properties file: